Dyvinia/beat-saber-overlay/README.md

 - `rtl`
 	* Moves the overlay to the right and uses right-to-left text
 - `scale`
-	* Scales the overlay by 1.5x, for use on 1080p canvases
+	* Scales the overlay by 1.5x
 - `test`
 	* Makes the background black, for testing purposes